 Despite the delays, the Barbican Arts Centre finally opened in 1982 in an opening attended by the Queen and Margaret Thatcher—great!
 Unfortunately, this is not the end of the labour struggle: it seems that the people doing all the work on site at the Barbican are always overlooked.

-ENOUGH IS ENOUGH!: Cleaners Fight for Equal Pay
+ENOUGH IS ENOUGH!: Cleaners Fight for Equal Pay at the Barbican

 In 2013, the Independent Workers’ Union of Great Britain (IWGB) campaigned for a London Living Wage for cleaners at the Barbican, most of whom were migrants earning £6.19 per hour—what one might call poverty wages.
 Many workers at the Barbican, who were employed by the sub-contracted company Mitie, reported being racially abused, insulted and threatened.
 At this point, the City of London and all its official employees were proudly receiving a London Living Wage—though not the cleaners!